isovector/certainty-by-construction/src/book/6-structures.lagda.md

     f-cong       not-hom₂ refl      = refl
 ```

+Perhaps you're beginning to see the importance of---if maybe not yet the use
+of---monoid homomorphisms.
+We managed to rediscover an important mathematical
+fact simply by looking for an example!
+By looking for monoid homomorphisms, we
+have seemingly stumbled across a good strategy for pruning the mathematical
+search space.

+Hot off the success of deriving `def:not-hom₂` from looking only at
+`def:not-hom₁`, can we switch around the monoids in `def:false-hom` to find a
-But there is not a monoid homomorphism going this direction for `const false`,
+homomorphism going the other direction for `const false`?
+A little investigation
+shows that no, we cannot find such a homomorphism.
+Its existence would violate
-since it would violate the law that `false = const false ε` `= f ε` `= ε =
+the law that `false = const false ε` `= f ε` `= ε = true`.
+We can show that
-true`.
-We can show that there is no such homomorphism by deriving exactly this
+there is no such homomorphism by deriving exactly this contradiction:
-contradiction:

 ```agda
     open import Relation.Nullary